endmon/Teaching-HEIGVD-RES-2018-Labo-03/README.md

   1) put "Subject:MySubject" in the e-mail, or just "Subject:" if you don't want a subject.
   2) write your message.
-  3) at the end of your message, write a line with just "" in it.
+  3) at the end of the message, write a line with just "" in it.
      (the empty lines are not considered by the e-mail.)

 * victimes. we will write all the adresses to prank, which will be split in the number of groups you want in the file